yuekaizhang/dynamo/components/planner/README.md

 ## Local Backend (LocalPlanner)

-The LocalPlanner is built on top of circus, which is what we use to manage component subprocesses when running dynamo serve.
+The LocalPlanner is built on top of circus, which is what we use to manage component subprocesses when running with the frontend and workers.
 LocalPlanner allows the planner component to scale workers up and down based on system metrics.

 **Current limitations**
 1. Single node only